cloudflare/terraform-provider-cloudflare/website/docs/d/waf_groups.html.md

 ## Argument Reference

+- `zone_id` - (Required) The ID of the DNS zone in which to search for the WAF Rule Groups.
+- `package_id` - (Optional) The ID of the WAF Rule Package in which to search for the WAF Rule Groups.
 - `filter` - (Optional) One or more values used to look up WAF Rule Groups.
 If more than one value is given all values must match in order to be included, see below for full list.